Using resource owner password from the server side

 Scroll to the bottom and click Show Advanced Settings.

-Switch on Trust Token Endpoint IP Header under the OAuth tab to configure the client to trust the IP sent from your server.
+Switch on Trust Token Endpoint IP Header under the OAuth tab to configure the application to trust the IP sent from your server.

 Sending the end-user IP from your server